Alfarobby27/Belanjago-Seller/README.md

           cd ..
 	```

-    - Repeat cd .. then enter, until you are on the path C:\
+    - Repeat cd .. then enter,
+      until you are on the path C

     - If you have typed below
         ```bash